thaibault/weboptimizer/readme.md

 - Many needed uses-cases are **preconfigured** and mostly works out of the box for your project.
     - **API-Documentation** generation
+    - Image **sprite** handling.
+Combine your images and never create sprites by hand again.
     - Polymorphic **testing** on dom in browsers and/or in node through webOptimizer/browserAPI
     - **Linting** and **TypeChecking** with Flow